infusionsoft/mickael-test-2024.11/sdks/core/java/docs/TagsApi.md

         TagsApi apiInstance = new TagsApi(defaultClient);
         String tagCategoryId = "tagCategoryId_example"; // String | tag_category_id
-        List<String> updateMask = Arrays.asList(); // List<String> | An optional list of fields to be updated.
-If set, only the fields provided in the update_mask will be updated and others will be skipped.
+        List<String> updateMask = Arrays.asList(); // List<String> | An optional list of properties to be updated.
+If set, only the provided properties will be updated and others will be skipped.
         CreateUpdateTagCategoryRequest tagCategory = new CreateUpdateTagCategoryRequest(); // CreateUpdateTagCategoryRequest | tagCategory
         try {
             UpdateTagCategoryResponse result = apiInstance.patchTagCategoryUsingPATCH(tagCategoryId, updateMask, tagCategory);